 Technology and Tools

 The availability of advanced trading tools and technology was a significant factor in our evaluation.
 We examined each broker’s offerings, including charting software, risk management features, mobile trading apps, and automated trading capabilities.
 Brokers providing state-of-the-art technology and a comprehensive suite of tools to enhance the trading experience were rated higher.
-We also considered the reliability and performance of these tools during our testing.
+We considered the reliability and performance of these tools during our testing.

 Educational Resources

 Supporting trader development through educational materials and resources is essential.
-We evaluated the quality and comprehensiveness of each broker’s educational offerings, including webinars, tutorials, articles, and training programs.
+We evaluated the quality and comprehensiveness of each broker’s academic offerings, including webinars, tutorials, articles, and training programs.
 Brokers that provide a wealth of educational content to help traders improve their skills and knowledge were considered superior.
 This is important for beginners who are still learning the intricacies of futures trading.

 How to Create a Futures Trading Account